hans-redflash/userguide/docs/en/index.md

 **Business Info (Screen 3):** Enter the Taxpayer Identification Number (TPIN), and business name, and select the business type.
 Preview and save the data when complete.

+## Link a QR-code to the taxpayer

+When registering a taxpayer you might want to link an existing QR-code to the tax payer

 ## Scanning ID-Cards

 TAPx supports the scanning of ID cards and two formats are supported: MRZ (machine readable zone) and PDF417.
 The functionality of ID-card scanning is optional and must be activated by Redflash.